Daniil Samsonov

 Daniil Aleksandrovich Samsonov (Даниил Александрович Самсонов; born 13 July 2005) is a Russian figure skater, who formerly held three junior world records for men's skating.

 He is the 2020 Youth Olympic bronze medalist, the 2019 Junior Grand Prix Final bronze medalist, the 2019 JGP Poland champion, the 2019 Winter Children of Asia International Sports Games champion, and a two-time Russian junior national champion (2019, 2020).

 Career

 He was born in Moscow, Russia.
 Daniil Samsonov formerly trained under Alexander Shubin at Moskvich, and has been training under Eteri Tutberidze at Sambo 70 since the start of the 2015/2016 season.

+Since 2025, he has been training at the Figure Skating Academy at the Navka Arena under the guidance of Svetlana Vladimirovna Sokolovskaya.

 2018–2019 season

 In early February 2019, Samsonov won the Russian Junior Figure Skating Championships. "[The boy] skated breathtakingly.
 At such an [early] age, to jump a quadruple Lutz, so beautifully, so easily, that had never happened before in the world," Tatiana Tarasova said of his victory.
 Samsonov was not sent to the 2019 World Junior Championships because he would not be age eligible to compete at junior level internationally until the following (2019/2020) season; his thirteenth birthday was July 13, twelve days past the July 1 cutoff.

 A few days later, he was one of the skaters who represented Russia in Sakhalin at the first Children of Asia Games, winning the gold medal.